 Later, in 1980, Toyota and its revolutionary production model flooded the French market with economical and reliable cars.
 At the same time, France replaced all its diesel-based power plants with nuclear ones to ensure energy independence.
-In addition, the French government introduced new diesel incentives to increase the competitive advantage of local manufacturers specializing in diesel engines and to dispose of the million litres of now useless diesel from power plants.
+The French government also introduced new diesel incentives to boost the competitive advantage of local manufacturers specializing in diesel engines and to dispose of the million litres of now-useless diesel from power plants.

 Today, 61% of cars in France run on diesel (INSEE, 2018), one of the highest proportions in the European Union.
 This situation generates significant environmental and public health issues.
 Indeed, diesel engines emit more fine particulate matter (PM) than their petrol counterparts, thereby increasing air pollution and potentially contributing to an increased risk of lung cancer.